 What is the oldest crater on Earth?

 The oldest ( and largest ) impact crater on Earth is the Vredefort crater in South Africa.
-It is estimated to have originally been 185 miles (300 kilometers) across.
+It is estimated to have originally been 185 miles (300 kilometres) across.
 A huge meteorite or asteroid created this giant crater 2.02 billion years ago!

 More Space Science Experiments for Kids